 Do you recommend film schools, lectures, books, podcasts, blogs, etc.?

-The best method for a writer to improve a particular screenplay is by specific notes from an accredited professional who has successfully developed other scripts within the Hollywood movie studio system.
+However, the best method for a writer to improve a screenplay is by getting specific notes from an accredited professional who has successfully developed other scripts within the Hollywood movie studio system.

 Can you give me professional guidance if I have a treatment, outline or pitch for a movie, but no screenplay?

 Yes, I can help with professional guidance any stage of the development process.
 Contact me here.

 What if I want advice about various issues relating to both the creative and the business sides of Hollywood?

 We can discuss a broad range of Hollywood creative and business issues including: breaking in, networking, collaboration, types of option agreements, indie vs. studio filmmaking, packaging, fundraising, producing, marketing, distribution, etc. Contact me here.

 I've got a unique (ongoing, entrepreneurial, international, etc.) entertainment business opportunity.
 Are you open to those kinds of conversations?

 Sure.
 Tell me what's on your mind, and I'll let you know if I can add-value or otherwise be helpful.
 Contact me here.